 Gene currently holds a BS in Political Science with minors in Sustainability and International Studies, and wrote their undergraduate thesis on fishery management and sustainability.
 Their background is in social and environmental activism and organizing, mainly focused on LGBTQ+ rights and marine protection/conservation.
 Gene is working in the Scripps Masters of Advanced Studies degree in Marine Biodiversity and Conservation to continue to combine marine science and advocacy.
 They are very interested in issues of fishery sustainability and plastic pollution, but most of their work is centered around long-term reforms of systems of exploitation which have resulted in degradation of the natural world as well as systemic marginalization of various groups.
 Currently, they are working with Dr. Rivera-Collazo on a project to improve scientists' engagement with the communities in which they work.

 Simona is a research assistant for the California Heritage Climate Vulnerability Index project in collaboration with the CA State Historic Preservation Office.
+With this project, she works with Tribal councils, local governments, and community organizations to develop assessments that measure how cultural heritage is impacted by climate change.
 She earned her MAS degree from Scripps Oceanography’s Marine Biodiversity and Conservation program where she used the tools of phenomenology, discourse analysis, and the artform of printmaking to conceptualize two case studies of environmental justice: hurricane impacts in Puerto Rico, and the necessity of anti-racism within conservation.
 Previously, she worked seasonally as a field assistant for various ecology and geology research teams, for the National Park Service as an interpretive ranger, and on tall ships and catamarans as a marine naturalist and sailing educator.
-Some of her favorite memories include sailing across the Pacific Ocean on a brigantine, learning from an Iñupiat elder while soaking in tundra-surrounded hot springs in the Bering Land Bridge National Preserve, and floating aboard NASA’s reduced-gravity aircraft.
-She also loves gardening and bachata dancing.

 Amanda Millin is a former food and travel writer and editor with an M.S. in Publishing from Pace University in New York.
 An interview with a Michelin-starred chef about his love for sustainable, small-scale aquaculture challenged everything she knew about farmed fish.
 Hungry to learn more, she immersed herself full-time in research.
 The journey allowed her to live and work with numerous indigenous and community-based aquaculture systems around the world, including Madagascar, South Africa, Fiji, the Philippines, and Hawaiʻi.
 Looking to supplement her on-the-ground Indigenous science with Western science, she completed a master’s in Marine Biodiversity & Conservation at Scripps Institution of Oceanography, where she joined Dr. Rivera-Collazo’s lab.
 Having finished the program and moved back to Oʻahu, she is now the food security program manager at Mālama Puʻuloa—a non-profit working to restore loko iʻa (traditional Hawaiian fishponds) to Pearl Harbor.
 She remains active in the lab remotely and works with Dr. Rivera-Collazo to spearhead the Climate Heritage Network’s Working Group 2, which focuses on valuing traditional knowledge.